strainer/Fdrandom.js/antisort.md

 Timeout can be set in 'bogoMilliSeconds' eg.
 ` q=p.aindex(numericArray,0,"pos",30,1000)`
-- tries to separate by 30 of the indices of input array for about 1 second on a modest cpu.
+- tries to separate inpos by 30 for about 1 second on a modest cpu.
 ` q=p.aindex(numericArray,0,"pos","auto",1000)`
 - same with auto separation.

-Functions parameters are specified in the plain text Fdrandom.api.
+Functions parameters are specified in the plain text `Fdrandom.api`

 A small test of effect on sampling:
 -----------------------------------

 When numeric data is antisorted its distribution over position is somewhat smoothed.

-Summarizing: `drafts/antidist.js`
+Summarizing test code: `drafts/antidist.js`

 For a small test 10,000 random repetitions of 150 random numbers are generated:
 ```